Start Printed Page 9221

 There are three pear processing plants in the production area, all currently located in Washington.
 According to Committee records, all three pear processors would be considered large entities under the SBA's definition of a small business.

-The Committee did not discuss other alternatives to this proposed change at its May 30, 2018, meeting.
+The Committee did not discuss other alternatives to this change at its May 30, 2018, meeting.
 The only other option was to leave the Order unchanged and maintain the status quo, which would have required the Committee to continue to fill the second alternate positions moving forward.
-By eliminating the second alternate position from the Committee structure, the industry would only have to nominate and put forward for selection two-thirds of the qualified candidates that are currently required.
+By eliminating the second alternate position from the Committee structure, the industry will only have to nominate and put forward for selection two-thirds of the qualified candidates that are currently required.

 AMS is committed to complying with the E-Government Act, to promote the use of the internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.